Time-domain diffuse optics

 Time-domain diffuse optics or time-resolved functional near-infrared spectroscopy is a branch of functional near-Infrared spectroscopy which deals with light propagation in diffusive media.
-There are three main approaches to diffuse optics namely continuous wave (CW), frequency domain (FD) and time-domain (TD).
-Biological tissue in the range of red to near-infrared wavelengths are transparent to light and can be used to probe deep layers of the tissue thus enabling various in vivo applications and clinical trials.
+There are three main approaches to diffuse optics, namely continuous-wave (CW), frequency-domain (FD), and time-domain (TD).
+Biological tissues are transparent to light in the range of red to near-infrared wavelengths, so these colors can be used to probe deep layers of the tissue, thus enabling various in vivo applications and clinical trials.